 Africa has been and will continue to be a priority for the Socialists and Democrats in the European Parliament.
 For us, Africa is an equal partner in endeavours, aspirations and dreams to fight inequality so our actions must mirror this reality.
-The global pandemic of COVID-19 has magnified the scourge of inequality within Africa.
-Inequality and its resolution, compounded by old challenges of extreme poverty, hunger and unemployment, is our main focus of concern.
+The global pandemic of Covid-19 has magnified the scourge of inequality within Africa.
+Inequality and its consequences, compounded by the old challenges of extreme poverty, hunger and unemployment, are our main concerns.

 We continue to emphasise the need to further strengthen the partnership between Africa and the EU as part of the solution to these challenges.
 The new heights of Africa-EU relations are being put to the test, now more than ever before.
 The need to work together to deal with the global pandemic and its effect is imperative.
 The significance of the New Partnership is in part based on the capacity to pass this test.